rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/10_platformio/parameters.md

 ## PARAM_STATUS

-`PARAM_STATUS (AZ)` will display the currently active functionalities.
+`PARAM_STATUS` <kbd>AZ</kbd> will display the currently active functionalities.
 It is composed of different bits that can be enabled or disabled using the method `start` and `stop`.
 You may also check the status of one of the functions using `getStatus`.

 | BIT | PARAM_STATUS         | COMMENT                                                          |